altanai/kamailioexamples/Lua_RtpEngine_daisyChaining/README.md

-# Link Two RTP Engines by Daisyy
+# Link Two RTP Engines by Daisy Chain Linking

 Ensure you have added two RTP engines in rtpengine list file